- What is an expense claim?

 Typically, these types of expenses aren't reimbursable:

-- Personal expenses and anything unrelated to work activity
+- Personal items or entertainment unrelated to work

 - Alcohol, although this varies depending on company policy